Connect with others who understand.

 1. People With Psoriasis Tend To Drink More Than Average

 Research studies have shown that, compared with the general population, people with psoriasis consume more alcohol.
-The prevalence of alcohol-use disorder — the consumption of alcoholic beverages at a harmful level or a dependence on alcohol — is significantly higher in people with inflammatory skin diseases such as psoriasis than those with noninflammatory skin diseases.
+The prevalence of alcohol-use disorder — defined as the consumption of alcoholic beverages at a harmful level or a dependence on alcohol — is significantly higher in people with inflammatory skin diseases such as psoriasis than those with noninflammatory skin diseases.

 There appears to be a back-and-forth relationship between alcohol consumption and psoriasis.
 Stress caused by psoriasis may increase alcohol intake, but alcohol use may also increase psoriasis symptoms.